 Later on when you retire, you receive benefits.

-Here’s how to qualify for your retirement benefits
+Here’s how you qualify for retirement benefits

-4 credits maximum per year.
+4 credits maximum per year

 Did you know you can check your benefits status before you retire?